 First, a dancer learns the basic slow and fast movements.
 The foot movements of Thai dance are generally slower than in India.
 The slow dance emphasizes the delicate movements of the arms and hands.
-In training, dancers bend the fingers backwards to create the unnaturally elegant finger gestures.
+In training, dancers bend their fingers backwards to create unnaturally elegant finger gestures.

 In the next stage, performers refine the hand and arm gestures, which make up the complete language of emotional expression.
 They become a part of the personality of the dancer.
 After a while, they can string all of these gestures seamlessly together.
 The greatest dancers are those who can reflect the character they are playing and the emotions they are going through, with perfect ease and grace.